 - 1. Thesis Chair/Committee update form (any changes made subsequent to submitting the original form require resubmission of an updated form) - 2.
-Use of Human and Animal Subjects for UW Graduate Student Theses and Dissertations form - 3.
-The IRB approval or exemption cover page - 4.
-Signed thesis proposal
+Use of Human and Animal Subjects for UW Graduate Student Theses and Dissertations form (before registering for EPI 700) - 3.
+The IRB approval or exemption cover page (before research begins) - 4.
+Thesis proposal signed by all committee members (at least one quarter before graduation)